Meer-Dev/EmployeeManagementSystemV.1/FrontendPlan.md

 - ✅ Loading states (ng-template with *ngIf)
 - ✅ Error states (from store.select)
 - ✅ Empty states
+- ✅ Integrate SSE in both Front And Backend on CSV file upload
+- ✅ CSV file upload option if admin is HR admin
+- ✅ Proper working Dashboard
+- ✅ it should have all the feature a enterprise level EMp management system should have.
+- ✅ Admins should have feature and allow to do stuff according to their policiesrelated to their departments, add policies in backend like Enterprise grade should be using.

 **Security:**
 - ✅ XSS prevention (Angular sanitization, CSP)